Are you in Bologna and do not know what to do? Read more to find out our tips! Discover the must-see monuments of the city!

 - visit of the entire fair and parking: 10€ online or 12€ there;

 - only the entry in the food and wine stands: 8€ online or 12€ there;

 - Admission + tasting at 19€ or 25€ there; FICO subscription (valid for one year) to 29€ or 35€ there;

 - FICO + LUNA FARM subscription (valid for one year) to 59€ online or 65€ there.

 Do not miss this opportunity, go visit FICO!

-5. Admire the landscape of Bologna from San Michele in Bosco terrace
+5. Admire the city landscape from San Michele in Bosco

 The San Michele in Bosco complex is located in St. Pupilli 1 in Bologna.

 Its history begins in 1300, when the monastery was built.
 In the following centuries, on the hill where the Complex is located, so many wars took place that the surrounding wood was dismantled in order to have a better view of the area.
 In the middle of the 16th century, the cloister was constructed by the Caracci brothers and the church was renovated.

 At the end of the 18th century, under the government of Napoleon Bonaparte, all the monastic orders were abolished so that the monastery was confiscated and used as a barrack and then as a prison.
 Only in 1841 it became the villa of the papal legate and then the Royal Villa: at the time the hill was accessible to everybody and it became the favourite spot for people who wanted to take a walk.